ForrestChaffee/Gravity/Uncertainty Of Predictions.md

 1. I could use extensions that replicate random outcome to create a code that replicates the travel of photons like that seen in the double slit experiment.
 2. I could mimic the outcome of the forces three bodies have on one another over time through eulers method then find out how inaccurate it becomes over time.
+3. I could simulate drag on orbiting objects and calculate the force over time needed to keep them in orbit.